Addressing Bias in Online Selection with Limited Budget of Comparisons: Introduction

 \subsection{Contributions}

-After formally defining the problem in Section \ref{sec:setup}, we introduce a class of Dynamic-Threshold (DT) algorithms.
-These algorithms are defined by distinct acceptance thresholds for each group, that change during the execution depending on the available budget at each step.
-Analyzing these algorithms in their entirety proves to be highly challenging.
-Consequently, we delve into their study with specific threshold choices, computing success probabilities in those cases.
-Observe that with an infinite budget, the problem becomes equivalent to the classical secretary problem, where the success probability of any algorithm is at most $1/e$.
-Hence, we evaluate the quality of our algorithms by examining how their success probability converges to $1/e$ as the budget increases.
+The paper studies an extension of the \textit{multi-color} secretary problem \citep{correa2021fairness}, where comparing candidates from different groups is possible at a cost.
+This makes the setting more realistic and paves the way for more practical applications, but also introduces new analytical challenges.

-Our analysis begins by examining the single-threshold algorithm in the case of $K$ distinct groups.
-The algorithm rejects the first fraction $\w \in (0,1)$ of candidates.
-Then, whenever a new candidate is best in its group, and there is still a remaining comparison budget, the algorithm utilizes comparisons to determine if it is the best among all previously seen candidates.
-This algorithm is a particular instance of DT algorithms where all thresholds are equal.
-It is also a trivial extension of the $1/e$-strategy to the multi-color secretary problem with comparisons.
-However, in contrast with the case of only one group of candidates, the analysis is intricate due to additional factors such as group memberships, comparison history, and the available budget.
-By effectively controlling these parameters, we compute the asymptotic success probability of the single-threshold algorithm, demonstrating its rapid convergence to the upper bound of $1/e$.
+In Section \ref{sec:setup}, we describe a general class of Dynamic-Threshold (DT) algorithms, defined by distinct acceptance thresholds for each group, that can change over time depending on the available budget.
+First, we examine a particular case where all thresholds are equal, which can be viewed as an extension of the classical $1/e$-strategy.
+However, the analysis is intricate due to additional factors such as group memberships, comparison history, and the available budget.
+By carefully controlling these parameters, we compute the asymptotic success probability of the algorithm, demonstrating its extremely rapid convergence to the upper bound of $1/e$ when the budget increases, hence constituting a first efficient solution to the problem.

-Subsequently, our focus shifts to the case of two groups, where we explore another variant of DT algorithms: double threshold algorithms.
-These involve fixed acceptance thresholds for each group, that only depend on the groups' proportions and the initial budget, but do not vary during the execution of the algorithm.
-While we provide a precise recursive formula for computing the resulting success probability with any threshold choice, exploiting it to derive optimal thresholds proves challenging both analytically and numerically.
-Nevertheless, we use the formula to establish a simpler lower bound, from which we deduce a concrete threshold choice and provide corresponding guarantees on the success probability.
+Subsequently, our focus shifts to the case of two groups, where we explore another particular case of DT algorithms: static double threshold algorithms.
+These involve different acceptance thresholds for each group, that depend on the groups' proportions and the initial budget, but do not vary during the execution of the algorithm.
+We prove a recursive formula for computing the resulting success probability, and we exploit it to establish a closed-form lower bound and compute explicit thresholds.